 Then we’ll click on Close & Apply to save and get these loaded into our model.

-We have a huge amount of content coming out all the time from myself and a range of content creators, all dedicated to improving the way that you use Power BI and the Power Platform.
+We have a huge amount of content coming out all the time from myself and a range of content creators, all of whom are dedicated to improving the way you use Power BI and the Power Platform.